vyapp/vy/INTRO.md

 ### Delete a word

 There is not a specific command to delete a word although it is achievable by selecting the word in which the cursor is placed on.
-For such press
+For such press.

     <Key-bracketleft>